nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 * The `PROJECT_NAME` would then refer to a Project specified by the PROJECT_NAME in the Project List to delete the Staff from.
 * The `STAFF_NAME` would then refer to the Staff specified by the STAFF_NAME to delete from the Project's Staff list.

-Pros: Easier to implement then the currrent implementation
+Pros: Easier to implement then the current implementation

 Cons: Does not require Staff to be displayed to be deleted, can randomly delete Staff and lose track of what is being deleted from where.